We're backing StoryParks

 We are proud to announce our partnership with Nottingham City Council on an innovative new project aimed to encourage young families to develop their reading and mathematical skills in the beautiful setting of the city’s parks.
-StoryParks will be a seven week interactive outdoor pop-up reading and numeracy camp with activities and games.
+StoryParks will be a five week interactive outdoor pop-up reading and numeracy camp with activities and games.
 The pop-ups will take place in five of Nottingham city’s Green Flag parks; Forest Recreation Ground, Woodthorpe Grange, Vernon Park, Highfields Park and Wollaton Hall and Deer Park.

 Nottingham Building Society supports growth of StoryParks

 The project has been developed to address Nottingham’s issues with low attainment in literacy in Key Stage 2 with only 61% of children in the city achieving expected standards in reading.
 Nottingham North was ranked the constituency with the 8th greatest literacy need, with Nottingham East 14th and Nottingham South 116th out of 533 constituencies.